dcmouyard/recipes/chicken-parmesan.md

 ### Sauce

-1. Heat 1 tablespoon olive oil in medium saucepan over medium heat until just shimmering.
-Add garlic, ¾ teaspoon salt, oregano, and pepper flakes; cook, stirring occasionally, until fragrant, about 30 seconds.

-2. Stir in tomatoes and sugar; increase heat to high and bring to simmer.
+1. Adjust oven rack to lower-middle position and heat oven to 325 degrees.

+2. Heat oil in large Dutch oven over medium-high heat until just smoking.
+Add Italian sausages and brown them on all sides, 5 to 7 minutes total.
+Transfer sausages to plate.

-3. Reduce heat to medium-low and simmer until thickened, about 20 minutes.
+3. Reduce heat to medium, add onions and oregano; cook, stirring occasionally, until beginning to brown, about 5 minutes.

-4. Off heat, stir in basil and remaining 1 tablespoon olive oil; season with salt and pepper to taste.
-Cover and keep warm.
+4. Add tomato paste and cook, stirring constantly, until very dark, about 3 minutes.

+5. Stir in garlic and cook until fragrant, about 30 seconds.

+6. Add crushed tomatoes and broth, scraping up any browned bits.
+Return sausage to pot; bring to simmer, cover, and transfer to oven.
+Cook until sausages reach 160 degrees.

 ### Chicken